pierrejay/esp32-tailbridge/README.md

-# Tailscale bridge for ESP32 based on WireGuard proxy server
+# WireGuard-Tailscale bridge for ESP32

 ## Overview